NodePing/nodepingpy/README.md

 token = "my-token"
 checkid = "201205050153W2Q4C-0J2HSIRF"
 args = diagtypes.Mtr(location="tx", target="example.com", count=20)
-diagnostics.get(token, checkid, args
+diagnostics.get(token, checkid, args)
 ```

-This will run an MTR with a count of 20 from the probe in Texas at example.com
+This will run an MTR with a count of 20 from the probe in Texas with
+example.com as the target.

 ## Information Module